GfellerLab/MixTCRviz/README.md

 - For single-chain data, only one chain can be provided.
 In those cases, it is recommanded to define the chain in chain.output.list="A" or "B".
 - "model" can be skipped, in which case all TCRs will be analyzed together and the output file will take the name given in model.default (default="Model_default").
 - "species" can be skipped, in which case all TCRs are assumed to come from the same species given in species.default (default="HomoSapiens").
 If you have data coming from multiple species, you need to have the "species" column.
-- Other column names are supported, including "Va", "V_alpha", "CDR3a", "CDR3A", "CDR3_alpha" for data with both chain.
-Or "V", "v_gene","V-region","aaSeqCDR3","CDR3",... see list in data_raw/TidyVJ/mapping_colnames.csv for single chain data
+- Other column names are supported, including "Va", "V_alpha", "CDR3a", "CDR3A", "CDR3_alpha", etc. for data with both chain.
+ Or "V", "v_gene","V-region","aaSeqCDR3","CDR3",etc for single chain data, see list in data_raw/TidyVJ/mapping_colnames.csv for a full description

-Other formats which are supported include:
+Other supported formats treating each chain in a different row include:

  - VDJdb with the columns: c("V", "J", "CDR3")
  - 10X Genomics format with columns: c("v_gene", "j_gene", "cdr3")